 - Someone who helps me become the “me” God sees in me.

 - Someone whose life touches mine and leaves me better for it.

-- Someone who touches my life and draws me closer to who God created me to be.
+- Someone who touches my life and draws me closer to God as I understand Him.